UAlbertaCompEClub/compesite-hugo/content/newsletter/posts/2021-03-30-compe-club-weekly.md

 To Run for President or AVP hackathon, you need experience within Computer Engineering Club.
 Here is the link to a more detailed description of each role.
 [Role Description](https://docs.google.com/presentation/d/1qsHOBKf1bvF-hZNxQIXHwJcOeeFZojBWfUZZ5LCeo7Q/edit?usp=sharing)

-If you wish to run please contact [internal@compeclub.com](mailto:internal@compeclub.com) and let us know about which role are you interested in and one or two paragraphs of your bio and platform.
+If you wish to run please contact [internal@compeclub.com](mailto:internal@compeclub.com) and let us know about which role are you interested in, a picture of yourself, and one or two paragraphs of your bio and platform.

 <br/>